-This report introduces the refreshed Corporate Asset Management Plan 2020 - 2026, which sets the Council's medium term strategy for managing its assets and moving towards an optimal portfolio of assets.
+As with the previous plan, it sets the Council's medium-term strategy for managing its assets and moving towards an optimal portfolio of assets.
 The report explains the need for the Plan, its purpose, objectives, key aims, and content.